HantosNorbert/Raymarching-in-Jack/README.md

 ## Signed Distance Function

 Raymarching is an iterative technique to determine the intersection point of a light ray and and an object surface.
-To aid the raymarching algorithm, we can use $\text{SDF}$s - signed distance functions.
+To aid the raymarching algorithm, we can use $\text{SDFs}$ - signed distance functions.

 The SDF value of a 3D point $P = (x, y, z)$ is simply the distance of $P$ and the closest object surface.
 So, if $\text{SDF}(P) = 0$, it means that that particular $P$ point is on a surface.
 If the $\text{SDF}$ is some positive number, that means the point is outside of the object.
 If the value is negative, the point is inside of the object.
 The $\text{SDF}$ value itself does not give us any directions - we don't know *where* is the closest surface point, only *how far* it is from the given $P$ point.